Belgium VAT guide

 VAT return filing and deadlines

-Monthly VAT returns by the 20th of the following month.
+Monthly VAT returns are due by the 20th of the following month.

 Quarterly VAT returns, due by the 25th of the following month, may be an option if:

-- Annual turnover does not exceed €250,000 for supplies of energy products, mobile phones, computers (including peripherals and accessories) and motor vehicles, subject to registration.
+- Turnover does not exceed €250,000 for certain goods (e.g. energy products, mobile phones, computers and motor vehicles).

-Any business with intra-community good supplies above €50,000 per quarter must file quarterly.
+Business with intra-community supplies above €50,000 per quarter are required to file monthly VAT returns.

 Annual Client Listings:

-A VAT return must be filed electronically using the web application INTERVAT.
+A VAT return must be filed electronically via the web application INTERVAT.

 Comply – Global VAT compliance